‘Young And The Restless’ Justin Hartley Cast In ‘Bad Moms’ Sequel: ‘This Is Us’ Actor To Play Male Stripper

 Adam Newman alive?

 Tune into CBS’ The Young and the Restless to catch up on all the drama in Genoa City.
-Other reports by the Inquisitr claim that its rumored Adam’s character is still alive and will be brought back, however, with Hartley’s busy schedule, it is likely the network will hire another actor to take over the role.
+Other reports by the Inquisitr claim that its rumored Adam’s character is still alive and will be brought back.
+However, with Hartley’s busy schedule, it is likely the network will hire another actor to take over the role.

 Are you excited that Bad Moms is coming out with a Christmas sequel?
 Let us know what you think in the comments section below!